Treating vaginal pinworms (Enterobius vermicularis)

 Using garlic orally and vaginally to kill vaginal pinworms

 A common remedy to treat pinworms is raw garlic.
-Garlic is not going to be appropriate for everyone, but can be effective.
+Garlic will not be appropriate for everyone but it can be effective.

 • Vaginal application – cut slices into the side of a peeled, washed clove of garlic, and tie a thread around it, and insert deep vaginally.
 Remove after 2-4 hours or when you wake up.
 Repeat three times daily for five days or when you have symptoms.